Dynamic FTSS in Asynchronous Systems: the Case of Unison: Introduction

 It turns out that FTSS possibility results in fully \emph{asynchronous} systems known to date are restricted to \emph{static} tasks, \emph{i.e.} tasks that require eventual convergence to some global fixed point (tasks such as naming or vertex coloring fall in this category).
 In this paper, we consider the more challenging problem of \emph{dynamic} tasks, \emph{i.e.} tasks that require both eventual safety and liveness properties (examples of such tasks are clock synchronization and token passing).
-Due to the aforementioned impossibility of tight clock synchronization, we consider the \emph{unison} problem, that can bee seen as a \emph{local} clock synchronization problem.
-In the unison problem~\cite{M91j}, each node is expected to keep its digital clock value within one time unit of every of its neighbors' clock values (weak synchronization), and increment its clock value infinitely often.
-Note that in synchronous completely connected systems where clocks have discrete time unit values, unison induces tight clock synchronization.
-Several self-stabilizing solutions exist for this problem~\cite{GH90j,CFG92c,BPV04c,BPV05c}, both in synchronous and asynchronous systems, yet none of those can tolerate crash faults.
+Due to the aforementioned impossibility of tight clock synchronization, we consider the \emph{unison} problem, which can be seen as a \emph{local} clock synchronization problem.
+In the unison problem~\cite{M91j}, each node is expected to keep its digital clock value within one time unit of every of its neighbors' clock values (weak synchronization), and increment its clock value infinitely often (liveness).
+Note that in synchronous systems where the underlying topology is a fully connected graph in which clocks have discrete time unit values, unison induces tight clock synchronization.
+Several self-stabilizing solutions exist for this problem~\cite{BPV04c,BPV05c,CFG92c,GH90j}, both in synchronous and asynchronous systems, yet none of those can tolerate crash faults.

-As a matter of fact, there exists a number of FTSS results for \emph{dynamic} tasks in \emph{synchronous} systems.
-In~\cite{DW97j,PT97j} provide self-stabilizing clock synchronization that is also~\emph{wait free}, \emph{i.e} that tolerate napping faults, in complete networks.
-Also, \cite{D97j} presents a FTSS clock synchronization for general networks.
+As a matter of fact, there exists a number of FTSS results for \emph{dynamic} tasks in \emph{synchronous} systems. \cite{DW97j,PT97j} provide self-stabilizing clock synchronization that is also~\emph{wait free}, \emph{i.e} that tolerate napping faults, in complete networks.
+Also \cite{D97j} presents a FTSS clock synchronization for general networks.
 Still in synchronous systems, it was proved that even \emph{malicious} (\emph{i.e.} Byzantine) faults can be tolerated, to some extent.
-In~\cite{DW04j,BDH08c}, probabilistic FTSS protocols were proposed for up to one third of Byzantine processors, while in \cite{HDD06c,DH07cb} deterministic solution tolerate up to one fourth and one third of Byzantine processors, respectively.
-Note that all solutions presented in this paragraph are for fully \emph{synchronous} systems.
+In~\cite{BDH08c,DW04j}, probabilistic FTSS protocols were proposed for up to one third of Byzantine processors, while in \cite{DH07cb,HDD06c} deterministic solution tolerate up to one fourth and one third of Byzantine processors, respectively.
+Note that all solutions presented in this paragraph are for fully \emph{synchronous} systems. \cite{HBD10c} is a notable exception since it proposes a probabilistic solution to a clock synchronization problem in an asynchronous system.